Annual Three-Year Crime Report

 Types of Offenses

 - Murder and Non-Negligent Manslaughter

 - Sex Offenses, including:

 - Any of the above-mentioned offenses

 - Simple Assault

 - Vandalism of Property

 - Arrests and Referrals for Disciplinary Action for:

 The Clery Act was championed by Howard & Connie Clery after their daughter, Jeanne, was murdered at Lehigh University in 1986.

 If anyone should know of or see a violation of University policy taking place, please report it to Campus Administration or the Office of Student Experience immediately.
-Incident Report forms are available from any Office of Student Experience or by downloading a pdf of the incident report form.
+You can also report the incident through the online incident report form.
 Criminal offenses should be reported to the local police immediately, as well as to the Director of Facility Management.